-The program provides a wide variety of social, cultural, and recreational activities including field trips, sports, parties, arts and crafts, concerts, and visits to museums and historical sites.
+The program provides a wide variety of social, cultural, and recreational activities, including field trips, sports, parties, arts and crafts, concerts, and visits to museums and historical sites

 Advanced-level students may be permitted to enroll concurrently in up to two ASU credit classes with the approval of the director.
-Several special classes are offered through the AECP: business English, pronunciation, conversation, TOEFL and TOEIC preparation, grammar and idioms.
+Several special classes are offered through the AECP: business English, pronunciation, conversation, TOEFL and TOEIC preparation, grammar, and idioms.

 The fall and spring semesters are divided into two eightweek cycles.
 Students may enroll for one or more cycles.
-An eight-week summer session of study is also offered.
+An eight-week summer session is also offered.
+Four-week sessions are offered in January and July.
+AECP also offers evening English classes and business English certificates.